Aliases for DCLRE1B Gene

 DNA interstrand cross-links prevent strand separation, thereby physically blocking transcription, replication, and segregation of DNA.
 DCLRE1B is one of several evolutionarily conserved genes involved in repair of interstrand cross-links (Dronkert et al., 2000 [PubMed 10848582]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for DCLRE1B Gene

 DCLRE1B (DNA Cross-Link Repair 1B) is a Protein Coding gene.
-Diseases associated with DCLRE1B include Dyskeratosis Congenita and Fanconi Anemia, Complementation Group A. Among its related pathways are DNA Double-Strand Break Repair and Fanconi anemia pathway.
+Diseases associated with DCLRE1B include Hoyeraal Hreidarsson Syndrome and Dyskeratosis Congenita.
+Among its related pathways are Fanconi anemia pathway and DNA Double-Strand Break Repair.
 GO annotations related to this gene include 5-3 exonuclease activity.
-An important paralog of this gene is DCLRE1A.
+An important paralog of this gene is DCLRE1C.